guilhermeorcezi/EasyDelivery/README.md

 ## :bookmark: About

-A platform that allows you to find a delivery man in your city or region looking for state and city to contact for specific services.
+A platform that allows you to find a delivery man in your city or region from serching for UF and City, enabling contact for specific services.

 ## :rocket: Technologies